They Will Kill You Logo

 Name:

 Trent Christopher Benson was born on October 7, 1971, in South Korea.
-He was abandoned by his birth parents and left alone to wander the streets.
-At the age of 3, he was taken in by an orphanage.
-There, he was adopted by David and Elizabeth Benson, an American couple from Fosston, Minnesota.
-The Bensons had already adopted several other children.
-They were known to be a loving and caring family.
+Abandoned at age 3, he was left to fend for himself on the streets until he was taken in by an orphanage.
+He was later adopted by David and Elizabeth Benson, an American couple from Fosston, Minnesota, who had already adopted several children.
+The Bensons were known as kind, caring parents who raised their children in a loving home.

 murder story